- Computational Social Science

 Engineering's Career Center – For Info Sci graduate students, Cornell Engineering leads a robust Career Center staffed with exceptional facilitators to help you in all areas of professional development.
 And since Cornell Computing and Information Science is housed under the Engineering school, Information Science graduate students are encouraged to take advantage of this great resource.
 Keep tabs on upcoming career events and webinars and get started on self-guided career tutorials.

-Meet our Career Services Program Manager – For Info Sci Master of Professional Studies (MPS) students, our staffer, Cindy Todd, empowers MPS students to use what they have learned to reach their goal of obtaining employment upon graduation.
+Meet our Career Services Program Manager – For Info Sci Master of Professional Studies (MPS) students, our staffer, Kate Reiter, empowers MPS students to use what they have learned to reach their goal of obtaining employment upon graduation.

 Handshake is the online recruiting platform that Cornell uses to connect employers with our talented students.
 Through this crucial database, students can view and apply to open positions or internship opportunities and find out which companies are planning a visit to Cornell.